-8 Conclusions and challenges
+8 Conclusions and Challenges

-We have proposed a new efficient technique for obtaining a single T-spline parameterization of 2D geometries for the application of isogeometric analysis.
-A new T-mesh untangling and smoothing procedure have been applied in order to define an isomorphic transformation between parametric and physical T-meshes.
+We have proposed a new effective technique for obtaining a single T-spline parameterization of 2D geometries for the application of isogeometric analysis.
+A new T-mesh untangling and smoothing procedure have been applied in order to define an isomorphic transformation between parametric and physical T-mesh.
 Presented technique is simple and easy to implement.
 The algorithm have been tested in several 2D geometries and, for all of them, we have obtained a high quality parametric transformation between the object and the parametric domain.
 To asses the quality of the parametric mapping, we evaluate its mean ratio Jacobian.
 Thereby, we detect the areas with low quality and perform an adaptive refinement in order to increase the degree of freedom in the areas with high distortion.
 This strategy allows to obtain a parameterization suitable for analysis with no negative Jacobian, even for complex geometries.
-Also, we have solved the Poisson equation using isogeometric analysis in a domain parameterized with our technique.